dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

             }
 ```

-Remember how I said that DOcker Networks are kind of like an 'internet' within Docker?
+Remember how I said that Docker Networks are kind of like an 'internet' within Docker?
 Well, turns out that containers have their own IP addresses that you need to use in any sort of network request between containers.
 And that little bit of critical information is listed right under the property "IPv4Address".
 The address you can find the mongo container with in this case is:

 ```sh
 172.17.0.2/16